What is CBT (Cognitive Behavioural Therapy)?

 EMDR can cause the brief experiencing of high levels of emotion which are associated with the traumatic memories.
 It is important that you have the necessary skills to cope with this, and we will spend some time ensuring that these are in place before treatment starts.

-If you have had a single incident, e.g. a recent car accident leading to fear of driving, the average treatment can be from 3 to 5 sessions of EMDR, possibly combined with some sessions of CBT.
+If you have had a single incident, e.g. a recent car accident leading to fear of driving, the average treatment can be 6 to 8 sessions of EMDR, possibly combined with some sessions of CBT.
 EMDR is also remarkably effective in the treatment of people who have suffered trauma such as ongoing childhood abuse, although this may require more extensive therapeutic time.

 The National Institute for Clinical Excellence (NICE) recommends EMDR and CBT where PTSD symptoms have been present for over 3 months after a traumatic incident.
 The American Psychiatric Association Practice Guidelines (2004) has placed EMDR in the category of highest level of effectiveness.